Immigration regulations allow the following individuals to apply for a J-2 visa to accompany a J-1 visa holder to the U.S.

 Volunteer work at local not-for-profits can be performed without needing work authorization.

 A J-2 visa holder may travel with or without the J-1.
-The dependent will need to obtain a travel signature from ISFS, and will need to have a valid J-2 visa stamp in order to return to the US.
+The dependent will need to obtain a travel signature from ISSS, and will need to have a valid J-2 visa stamp in order to return to the US.
 Federal regulations warn that it is not appropriate for a J-2 dependent to remain in the U.S. if the J-1 student or scholar leaves the U.S. for an extended period.
-Please contact ISFS for guidance if you have questions.
+Please contact ISSS for guidance if you have questions.

 Federal J visa regulations require that all J-1 and J-2 visa holders must maintain health insurance for the duration of their program in the U.S. The regulations also set minimum coverage requirements that must be met.
 Please see the Health Insurance page for details.